 ||(MD version): Include, but are not limited to, the following: the commonwealth’s computer systems, together with any electronic resource used for communications, which includes, but is not limited to laptops, individual desktop computers, wired or wireless telephones, cellular phones, pagers, beepers, personal data assistants and handheld devices, and, further, includes use of the internet, electronic mail (email), instant messaging, texting, voice mail, facsimile, copiers, printers or other electronic messaging through commonwealth facilities, equipment or networks (collectively "IT Resources").

 (ITP version): Include, but are not limited to, the staff, software, hardware, systems, services, tools, plans, data, and related training materials and documentation that in combination support business activities.
+Examples of IT Resources include, but not limited to, desktop computers, mobile devices, email. telephones, servers, and network switches/routers.

 ||The process used to modify the operating system on a mobile device.
 The act of “jailbreaking” or “rooting” a mobile device allows the user control over the device including removing any vendor imposed restrictions on the products.